RazElbaz/Service-Monitor/README.md

 # Monitor

-Our goal is to maximize the total amount of weights of the captured Pokemon.
+Service Monitor programming task

-# Witing language:
+# Writing language:
 Python 3.8/3.9

 # Introduction:
 This task opens up a tool that monitors the services(services) that run the system, and reports on changes that can be critical as SOC people.
 Similar to the Zenos tool we knew - which monitors our services.